charlierobin/splitter/README.md

 # Splitter
 Split big audio files into smaller ones.

 Uses FFmpeg.
-Only works with mp3 files at the moment.
+Only works with mp3 and m4a files at the moment.

 Simply because I had a few monolithic audio book files which I wanted split up into smaller chunks for the audio book app on my phone.